styropyr0/Prismal/TECHNICAL.md

 `PrismalLiquidGlass.applyBase()` uses 18dp - correct for large cards, but it must be overridden for any view smaller than ~100dp.

 ---

-*Document generated from the Prismal source - Saurav Sajeev, 2026.*